 Server configuration.
 Structural elements

-The following sections describe the elements that need to be incorporated in an HMIS server to be able to use the dossier App.
+The following sections describe the elements that need to be incorporated in an HMIS server to be able to use the Dossiers App.

+Services: List

+The list of services is assumed to be the list of element in the OrganisationUnitGroups in the OrganisationUnitGroupSet: “1.
+Health Service” with uid: BtFXTpKRl6n.

+List via API: api/organisationUnitGroupSets/BtFXTpKRl6n?fields=organisationUnitGroups[id,code,displayName]&paging=false

+List of existing Health Services (organisationUnitGroups in organisationUnitGroupSet):